Timeline: What has happened since 20-month-old Quinton Simon went missing?

 Sept.
 8

-Billie Jo Howell wanted her daughter and her daughter’s boyfriend, evacuated from the house.
+Billie Jo Howell wanted her daughter and her daughter’s boyfriend evicted from the house.

 She filed for eviction and according to the document she didn’t want any money, just her 22-year-old daughter Leilani, her boyfriend Daniel Youngkin and the three kids to leave and quickly.